Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Grooming Table (After Every Pet)

-Remove hair/organic matter.
+Remove hair and organic matter.

 Wash/wipe with cleaner.